aws-samples/rds-top-monitoring/README.md

 10. Input CIDR Inbound access rule for RDSTop Monitoring Solution.
 11. Click **Next**, Click **Next**, select **acknowledge that AWS CloudFormation might create IAM resources with custom names**. and Click **Submit**.
 12. Once Cloudformation has been deployed, gather application URL from output stack section.
 Username will be same you introduce on step 4 and temporary password will be sent by AWS Cognito Service.
+13. Application deployment will take around 5 minutes to be completed.

 > **Note:** Because you are connecting to a site with a self-signed, untrusted host certificate, your browser may display a series of security warnings.
 Override the warnings and proceed to the site.
 To prevent site visitors from encountering warning screens, you must obtain a trusted,